orbisgis/orbisgis-plugin_maven-archetype/README.md

 A set of maven archetypes to help the creation of plugins for OrbisGIS 4.0

-## OrbisGIS OSGI Minimal Bundle Archetype
+## OrbisGIS OSGi Minimal Bundle Archetype

 osgi-minimal contain the archetype to write a osgi plugin without any dependencies with OrbisGIS.